Azure/PSDocs.Azure/README.md

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.

-- For new issues, file your bug or feature request as a new [Issue].
+- For new issues, file your bug or feature request as a new [issue].
+- For help, discussion, and support questions about using this project, join or start a [discussion].

 If you have any problems with the [PSDocs][engine] engine, please check the project GitHub [issues](https://github.com/BernieWhite/PSDocs/issues) page instead.